Mike Zunino Player Props: Guardians vs. Padres

 Mike Zunino At The Plate

-- Zunino is hitting .182 with seven doubles, three home runs and 15 walks.
+- Zunino has seven doubles, three home runs and 15 walks while batting .177.

-- Zunino has picked up an RBI in seven games this year (17.5%), with two or more RBI in three of those contests (7.5%).
+- Zunino has had an RBI in seven games this year (17.1%), including three multi-RBI outings (7.3%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.